 Kim competed in Masters competitions for several years.
 She placed regularly in the Ontario Top-10 for the 800 m and 1,500 m Free.
 In the 40-45 age-group she held the Ontario Masters' record for the 1000 yards Free with a time of 15:06 which she set in 1997.

-Kim is the owner of the Kim Lumsdon Swim Club and previously worked as a part-time teacher in Physical Education at the
+Kim is the owner of the Kim Lumsdon Swim Club She worked previously as a part-time teacher in Physical Education at the University of Toronto, and is the Aquatic Manager of the Boulevard Club.

-University of Toronto.
-Kim continues to have eyes on the challenge of becoming the oldest female to cross Lake Ontario.
+Kim continues to have eyes on the challenge of becoming the oldest female to cross Lake Ontario, and is training intensively for her target of 2020.

 SSO Home Page | Swim List | NOTL Plaque | Lac St-Jean Results Listings